Today, I’m talking all things cake flour! What is it? Why do we use it? Where can you get it? Is there a substitute?

 - 1 cup cake flour

 For one cup of AP flour, take out two tablespoons and replace with two tablespoons cornstarch.
 Then sift the mixture at least six times.
-You need to get the mixture as fine as actual cake flour, so don’t skip this step.
+You need to get the mixture as fine as possible, so don’t skip this step.

 Ok!
 There you have it!
 Everything you need to know about cake flour.
 Hopefully this answers your questions, but if not, feel free to ask questions in the comments.